xavidop/dialogflow-cx-cli/docs/docs/overview/install.md

 # Install

-You can install the pre-compiled binary (in several ways), using Docker or compiling it from source.

-Below you can find the steps for each of them.
+You can use `cxcli` by installing a pre-compiled binary (in several ways), using Docker, or compiling it from source.
+In the below sections, you can find the steps for each approach.

-## Install the pre-compiled binary
+## Install a pre-compiled binary

 ### homebrew tap
-1. Add the Hombrew tab:
+1. Add the Homebrew tap:
 ```sh
 brew tap xavidop/tap git@github.com:xavidop/homebrew-tap.git
 brew update